 Upon successful completion of all upper-division major coursework, students will be issued a Certificate of Completion in Radiologic Technology.
 The certificate allows students to sit for discipline-specific exams.

 ^{} Offered in hybrid format, defined as including both face-to-face and online course instruction.

-Due to the COVID-19 pandemic, individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.
+Individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.